CanvasDeno/VectorXone/README.md

 # VectorXone
 VectorXone is a lightning-fast, browser-based tool for developers and designers to tweak SVGs without the bloat of heavy design software.
 Paste, click, edit, and copy.
 It's that simple.

+**VectorXone 2.0 is out with tabs, gradients, cy, cx and much more!**

 ## Features:
 1. **Paste any SVG:** Directly paste your raw SVG code into the editor to get started instantly.